 GCSE Further Mathematics

-This award comprises two non-calculator papers and is awarded grade 9-1 in line with other qualifications.
+This award comprises two papers (one calculator and one non-calculator) and is awarded grade 9-1 in line with other qualifications.
 Additional topics include calculus, matrices, trigonometrical identities and solving polynomials.

 All students have access to Mathswatch, an excellent on line resource.
 A preview of this can be found at www.vle.mathswatch.com